Almarch/tamaR/README.md

 The app is now available world-wide at http://`<public ip>`:8000

-It can be played with a smartphone.
+It can be played from a smartphone.
 A shortcut to the webpage may be added to the home screen.

 The Tamagotchi runs backend, so it remains alive when the user disconnects.